jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Harbinger Archon.md

 RacialMods:
 Languages: Celestial, Draconic, Infernal; truespeech
 SQ: disassemble, minor archon
+SpecialAbilities:
+  Blades (Ex): >
-SpecialAbilities: Blades (Ex) A harbinger can extend blades from its body to strike with as primary natural attacks.
+    A harbinger can extend blades from its body to strike with as primary natural attacks.
 These blades possess a +1 enhancement bonus on attack and damage rolls, and are treated as both magic and good-aligned for the purposes of penetrating damage reduction.
+  Disassemble (Su): >
-Disassemble (Su) As a move-equivalent action, a harbinger can break apart into its components.
+    As a move-equivalent action, a harbinger can break apart into its components.
 This is treated as gaseous form, except the archon retains its full flight speed and DR, and cannot fit through gaps smaller than 1 inch in diameter.
 Reforming into an orrery is a standard action.
+  Minor Archon (Ex): >
+    Harbinger archons lack the aura of menace and teleport abilities of more powerful archons.
+  Wrath (Su): >
-Minor Archon (Ex) Harbinger archons lack the aura of menace and teleport abilities of more powerful archons.
-Wrath (Su) Once per minute, a harbinger archon can emit a blast of energy that deals 2d6 points of force damage to adjacent creatures.
+    Once per minute, a harbinger archon can emit a blast of energy that deals 2d6 points of force damage to adjacent creatures.
 A DC 12 Reflex save halves this damage.
 The harbinger can choose to omit any target from this blast that it desires, damaging only those foes it chooses.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: